kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

 To install DCOS:

-1. Download and save the DCOS setup file, `dcos_generate_config.sh`, to the `dcos` directory on your bootstrap node.
-This file is used to create your customized DCOS build file.

-    **Important:** Contact your sales representative or <sales@mesosphere.io> to obtain the DCOS setup file.

-2. From the `dcos` directory, run the DCOS installer shell script on your bootstrapping master nodes to generate a customized DCOS build.
+1. From the `dcos` directory, run the DCOS installer shell script on your bootstrapping master nodes to generate a customized DCOS build.
 The setup script extracts a Docker container that uses the generic DCOS install files to create customized DCOS build files for your cluster.
 The build files are output to `./genconf/serve/`.

-        $ sudo bash dcos_generate_config.sh --genconf
+        $ sudo bash dcos_generate_config.ee.sh --genconf
         Extracking docker container from this script
         dcos-genconf.4543c7745c7e-2af26a89fa52-cb932597d7b992.tar
         Loading container into Docker daemon